San Diego National Association of Hispanic Nurses

 The Immediate Past-President shall be entitled to attend, make motions and vote at Board meetings.

 Section 10.
-Directors:
+DIRECTORS:

-The directors assume responsibilities as delegated by the Executive Board.
+The Directors assume responsibilities as delegated by the Executive Board.

 They will be responsible for recruitment and retention of members.